-What size generator is needed to operate my Airstream?
+1. What size of generator is needed to operate my Airstream?

 Answer: A 1,000-watt generator may be used to charge just the batteries.
-However, if you want to run appliances such as microwave or AC units, it is recommended to have at least 4,000 watts or more (This is for a 30 amp system).
+However, if you are wanting to run appliances such as microwave or AC units, it is recommended to have at least 4,000 watts or more, which is enough power to run one major appliance.
+(This is for a 30 amp system).